hubleto/developer/book/content/pages/tutorial/add-first-model.md

 All app models are stored in two separated files.
 In this tutorial, we'll create a simple model without any relation.

+## Addressbook app

+Let's learn by examples.
+We will create a very simple addressbook app.

-First, let's try it by an example.
-The first file is `Models/Contact.php`.
+The first file to create is `Models/Contact.php`.

 **./apps/MyAppWitModels/Models/Contact.php**
 ```php